Hong Kong Baptist University

 School of Continuing Education

 The University offers full-time integrated undergraduate programmes which consist of single and interdisciplinary programmes on both departmental and faculty basis, providing students with training for an all-round development and enabling them to acquire good transferable skills required by the workplace.
-The curriculum structure is broad-based in nature with emphasis on intellectual development and creativity as espoused by the General Education (GE) requirements outside the students' major disciplines.
-Except for the professional programmes, the undergraduate curriculum carries at least 60 units for the major, 13 units of University Core and 18 units of GE courses.
+Under the undergraduate curriculum, students are required to complete a minimum of 128 units, with four broad categories, including the major programme, electives, the University Core requirements and the General Education (GE) programme.
+The curriculum structure is broad-based in nature with emphasis on intellectual development and creativity as espoused by the GE requirements outside the students' major disciplines.

 Scholarships and Financial Aid (http://sa.hkbu.edu.hk)